-The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+The practice took complaints and concerns seriously and responded/did not respond to them appropriately to improve the quality of care.

 - Information about how to make a complaint or raise concerns was available.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+The practice learned lessons from individual concerns and complaints and from analysis of trends.
 It acted as a result to improve the quality of care.
+We discussed with the practice the need to review how complaint investigations, contact with complainants were recorded.